-1.4 Application to the M.Sc.
+1.3 Application to the M.Sc.
 Program Geology

 The application procedure for the graduate program is available online (http://portal.uni-freiburg.de/master-geo/prospectivestudents/application).
-The application form can be downloaded.
-Annual application deadline is May 15.
-The students can register for the fall semester only (starting mid of October).
-The M.Sc. program Geology is accessible to all students, who have acquired a B.Sc. in Geology, Geosciences, Earth Science, or Mineralogy from a German university, or from other universities and colleges worldwide (in accordance with certain quality control criteria).
-Students holding a B.Sc. degree in one of the other natural or physical sciences (Chemistry, Physics, Biology, Environmental Science) may also be granted admission to the program.
-In the latter case, the choice of major will be determined from the student's educational background.
-The applicant must have English-language skills that meet or exceed level B2 of the Common European Framework of Reference for Languages (see the application form for details).
+Documents can be uploaded during the application process, but must also be sent via postal mail.
+The annual application deadline is May 15.
+Students can register for the fall semester only (starting mid ́ October).
+The M.Sc.
+Geology program is accessible to all students, who have acquired a B.Sc. in Geology, Geosciences, Earth Science, or Mineralogy from a German university, or from other universities and colleges worldwide (in accordance with certain quality control criteria).
+Students holding a B.Sc. degree in other natural or physical sciences (Chemistry, Physics, Biology, Environmental Science) may also be granted admission to the program.
+In the latter case, the choice of a focus area may be determined from the student's educational background.
+Applicants must have English-language skills that meet or exceed level B2 of the Common European Framework of Reference for Languages (see the application form for details).

 Questions concerning the general application and admission procedure to the M.Sc.
-Program Geology should be addressed to the application and admission coordinator Ms. Kathleen Robinson and/or to the Student Advising Officer, Dr. Heike Ulmer.
-For organizational inqueries concerning the course of study the Geoscience program coordinator, Ms. Wibke Kowalski is contact person.
+Geology program should be addressed to the Application and Admission Coordinator Ms. Kathleen Robinson and/or to the Academic Advisory Officer, Dr. Heike Ulmer.
+For organizational enquires concerning the course of study the Geoscience Program Coordinator, Ms. Wibke Kowalski is contact person (see 1.4).